badnewsblair/anyblair/README.md

 # anyblair.com

-Blair Christopher's portfolio site, built with [Eleventy](https://www.11ty.dev/) and powered by **Tredegar** — a small, living design system whose tokens are the single source of truth for both the site's CSS and the Figma library.
+Blair Christopher's portfolio site, built with [Eleventy](https://www.11ty.dev/) and powered by **Tredegar** — a personal, living design system whose tokens are the single source of truth for both the site's CSS and the Figma library.

 ## Develop